BunnyCinnamon/Better-Than-Modern/FEATURES.md

    - Minecarts.
       - Minecart with chest, hopper interactions.
       - Minecart with hopper, collects items into minecarts with chests.
-      - Minecart with dispenser, places tracks automatically, can place primed tnt on a redstone signal if the adyacent block is empty.
+      - Minecart with dispenser, places tracks automatically, can place primed tnt on a redstone signal if the adyacent block is empty and it has traveled a distance.
 3. Hunger.
 Makes use of the saturation value of foods to dictate how much and how often one can consume food to regenerate health.
    - Step 1.
 Take damage.
    - Step 2.
 Eat until hunger bar fills, full health again.